ariel-gallardo/programming-test/README.md

 Bonus point if you can make it recursive.

 - 2) Write a function that order a vector of integers (without using Sort)

+- 3) Given this diagram, write SQL sentences to: